gntlmnoffice/archlinux-guide/5-settings.md

   - Run `pacman -Syu openssh` to install *openssh*.
 On the remote machine:
   - Open the file `/etc/ssh/sshd_config`:
-    - To allow access to the `root` user make user that `PermitRootLogin yes` is present (and uncommented).
+    - To allow `root` login, uncomment `PermitRootLogin yes`.
-    - To allow access to some users add the line `AllowUsers user1 user2`.
+    - To allow access only to some users add the line `AllowUsers user1 user2`.
+      - Remember to include `root` if you want to login as `root`
+    - To enable password authentication, uncomment `PasswordAuthentication yes`.
+    - To enable SSH key login, uncomment:
+      ```
+      PubkeyAuthentication yes
+      AuthorizedKeysFile .ssh/authorized_keys
+      ```
   - Run `ssh-keygen -A` to generate new host key pairs.
   - Run `sshd -t` to ensure there are no errors.
 Valid configurations produce no output.
-  - Run `systemctl start sshd.service`.
+  - Run `systemctl --now enable sshd.service`.
+You must restart the service after any modification to `/etc/ssh/sshd_config`, `systemctl restart sshd.service`)
   - Run `ip address` to get the ip address of the machine (usually has the following format `10.0.0.<something>`).

 On the local machine:
   - ssh `root@<ip-address-of-the-machine>` and enter `yes` and then the password

+> **Note**: if you run into issues, try running `ssh -v host.example.com` to see logs of what is happening

 [More [here](https://wiki.archlinux.org/index.php/OpenSSH)]